I provide the following services to solicitors:

 Expert witness reports in benefit fraud prosecutions

-Since 2006, I have had regular instructions to be an expert witness in benefit fraud prosecutions and am instructed regularly by several firms which specialise in criminal law.
-I have completd reports in more than 160 prosecutions.
-My investigations examine the accuracy and recoverability of the alleged benefit overpayments,notional and actual underlying entitlement during the time of the alleged offences (including unclaimed benefits which may be offset against the overpayment and/or used in mitigation), which may be relevant for both sentence and whether or not an offence has been committed.
+Between 2006 and 2018, I had regular instructions to be an expert witness in benefit fraud prosecutions and was instructed regularly by several firms which specialise in criminal law.
+I completed reports in more than 190 prosecutions.
+My investigations examined the accuracy and recoverability of the alleged benefit overpayments,notional and actual entitlement during the time of the alleged offences which can be relevant for both sentence and sometiems whether or not an offence has even been committed.

-In over 90% of the cases I have examined, I have identified that the Crown’s assertion of the amount of the alleged overpayment has been incorrect, (sometimes by a factor of 20!).
-In some cases my reports have helped secure acquittals and in almost all others helped achieve non-custodial sentences.
+In over 90% of the cases I examined, I identified that the Crown’s assertion of the amount of the alleged overpayment was incorrect, (sometimes by a factor of 20).
+In some cases my reports helped secure acquittals and in almost all others helped achieve much reduced sentences and a reduction in what was owed by defendants.

-The standard of decision-making about benefit overpayments is often inadequate, leading to exaggerated amounts – a tacitly acknowledged fact among DWP officials and a well known fact among welfare rights experts.
+The standard of decision-making about benefit overpayments is often inadequate, leading to exaggerated amounts – a tacitly acknowledged fact among many DWP officials and a well known fact among welfare rights advisers.

 In addition, experience shows that fraud investigators frequently lack good knowledge of benefit entitlement while actual and notional entitlement issues are often overlooked by benefit decision makers.
 The exception appears to be when the entitlement and overpaid amounts are assessed correctly.